-The northern corn leaf blight (NCLB) fungal pathogen overwinters as conidia (external spores) and mycelia (vegetative part of a fungus) in and on corn residue.
+The northern corn leaf blight (NCLB) fungal pathogen overwinters as conidia (external spores) and mycelia (vegetative part of a fungus) in and on previously infected corn residue.
 During the warm, moist weather of early summer, new conidia are produced on the old residue.
-Wind and rain then spread conidia to the lower leaves of young corn plants.
+Wind and rain then spread the conidia to the lower leaves of young corn plants.
 Conidia are produced abundantly in lesions on susceptible plants and are responsible for secondary spread within and between fields.
 Disease development is favored by heavy dew, frequent rainfall, high humidity, and moderate temperatures.
-The infection process can begin when water is present on the leaf surface for 6 to 18 hours and the temperature is between 65° and 80°F.1
+The infection process occurs when water is present on the leaf surface for 6 to 18 hours and the temperature is between 65° and 80°F.1

-Symptomatic lesions of NCLB are typically gray-green and elliptical or cigar-shaped, and one to six inches in length (Figure 1).
-As lesions mature, they turn tan and develop distinct dark areas of fungal sporulation giving the lesions a dirty appearance.
-Lesions first appear on lower leaves and move upwards as the disease progresses.
-The lesions can be as large as 3/4 inch wide and up to 6 inches long.
-Symptoms can progress rapidly after anthesis.
-On severely infected plants, almost all of the leaves may be infected and leaves can become entirely blighted.
-Late in the season, plants may look like they have been killed by early frost.
-Lesions on products containing resistance genes may appear as long, chlorotic, streaks, which can be mistaken for Stewart’s wilt.1
+NCLB lesions are typically gray-green to tan-colored, elliptical or cigar-shaped, and one to six inches in length (Figure 1).2 As lesions mature, they turn tan and develop distinct dark areas of fungal sporulation giving the lesions a dirty appearance.
+Lesions first appear on lower leaves and the disease spreads into the upper canopy as the season progresses.
+On severely infected plants, almost all leaves could be infected and leaves can become entirely blighted.
+Late in the season, plants may look like they have been killed by an early frost.
+Lesions on products containing resistance genes may appear as small chlorotic lesions.2

 The primary management strategy to reduce the incidence and severity of NCLB is planting resistant products.
 Two types of resistance to NCLB exist in corn.
-Polygenic (multiple gene) resistance is expressed as a reduction in lesion size, lesion number, and sporulation and a longer latent period before conidia are produced.
-Monogenic (single gene) resistance is controlled by four single dominant genes: Ht1, Ht2, Ht3, and HtN.
-Resistance conferred by Ht1, Ht2, and Ht3 is expressed as chlorotic lesions with decreased sporulation.
-Resistance conferred by HtN is expressed as both an extended period between initial infection and when spores are produced, and fewer lesions.
-Monogenic and polygenic resistance can act together to reduce the severity of NCLB.
+Polygenic (multiple gene) resistance is expressed in plants as a reduction in lesion size, lesion number and sporulation, and a longer latent period before conidia are produced.
+Monogenic (single gene) resistance is controlled by a single dominant gene and can be expressed as chlorotic lesions with decreased sporulation.2 Monogenic and polygenic resistance can act together to reduce the severity of NCLB.